-Staff recommends approval of this scenario to ensure that the customer experience in parking as collaboratively worked through by Staff, the HPCA, and the parking consultant is enhanced and improved.
-Reducing funding is not recommended at this time in order to accomplish this objective and remain consistent with reducing vehicular traffic to Main Street but not pedestrian traffic and economic vitality.
+PARKING From 1998 to 2013 Staff utilized contract services to meet enforcement staffing needs.
+These contract employees were through by Staff, the HPCA, and the parking consultant is enhanced and improved.
+Reducing funding is not recommended at this time in order to accomplish this objective and remain consistent with reducing vehicular traffic to